 The Mystery of the Black Trumpeter

-The 16th century trumpeter, John Blanke, makes us question not only how we perceive a time in our history but how we comprehend historical progressiveness.
+The 16th century trumpeter, John Blanke, makes us question how we comprehend historical progressiveness.
 John Blanke’s career coincided with the rule of both Henry VII and his infamous son Henry VIII, however being a black employee of these tyrannous figures in the early 16th century was not quite what one would expect.

 “there is an air of mystery around the black population living in Tudor England.”